-At the end of our research, the HEAD Ti.S6 has emerged victorious as the top racket for a beginner.
+At the end of our research, the HEAD Ti.S6 has emerged victorious as the top tennis racquet for a beginner.

-It features an affordable price range for quality tennis rackets, allowing beginners to get accustomed to the sport without breaking the bank.
+It features an affordable price range for quality tennis racquets, allowing beginners to get accustomed to the sport without breaking the bank.

-The frame is made out of quality titanium construction that weighs only 8.9 ounces.
+This inexpensive racquet has a frame made out of quality titanium construction that weighs only 8.9 ounces.
 It is lighter than the ones on our list.
 The large sweet spot gives the player a bigger margin error and makes it the best option.